Blog | 2021-06-08

 Based on the recommendations of the working groups, a performance rating scale will be put in place.
 The lessons learned in the World Ports Sustainability Program, the European EcoPorts, and the North American Green Marine programs will be taken into account to bring global best practices for each sustainability and development challenge.
 This will give participating ports a scale against which to benchmark themselves as well as concrete means to plan for improvements.
 Ports will self-assess their own score on each agreed upon criteria and outline the steps needed to improve that score.
 A third-party verification scheme will be implemented to ensure accountability and fair process.
 The final step in the partnership will be to seek options for self-sustenance in the long-term.

-Some ports participating in the SPP are already actively engaged with the WACA Resilience Investment Project (ResIP), while others will be added, helping cast the net of the WACA work even wider.
+Ports can engage actively in WACA at country level by contacting the national Project Implementation Unit Coordinator, or by engaging the World Bank team. .
 Using WACA’s framework will give the SPP the backing of existing institutions in managing policy questions that may arise at national or international levels as we start addressing pressing environmental and social issues.
 Working with port authorities that already have the legal power to implement specific environmental safeguards will reduce and help streamline the need for new legislation and negotiations among stakeholders.

 As Harry Barnes-Dabban, the facilitator of the kick-off meeting and Executive Coordinator of PENAf stated, “common problems require shared responsibility which means we will have a shared program with shared values”.

 Arlette Tchabi from the Port of Cotonou shared from her perspective by stating “I very much appreciate the initiative because it will allow those responsible for the management of environmental issues in our respective ports to get to know us better and share our experiences in terms of environmental sustainability”.